Daniel-KM/Omeka-S-module-BlockPlus/README.md

 module fetches it automagically.
 Nevertheless, it uses some hard coded urls that may change.

+Check how to generate a [bear token].
+You need to create an app in your account too.
+If you can't, try to check the option to use the Api version 1.1.

 In all cases, there is a [rate limit], but generally largely enough for a common digital library.